longturn/freeciv21/docs/Playing/LT-Guide/intro.rst

 ..
 SPDX-License-Identifier: GPL-3.0-or-later
 ..
 SPDX-FileCopyrightText: James Robertson <jwrober@gmail.com>

-..
-Custom Interpretive Text Roles for longturn.net/Freeciv21
-.. role:: unit
-.. role:: improvement
-.. role:: wonder
-.. role:: advance
+.. include:: /global-include.rst

 Introduction
 ************

-The Longturn community maintains and plays three specialized rulesets: Longturn Traditional (LTT), Longturn Experimental (LTX), and Royale.
+The Longturn community maintains and plays three specialized rulesets: Longturn Traditional (:term:`LTT`), Longturn Experimental (:term:`LTX`), and Royale.
 The :term:`LTT` and :term:`LTX` rulesets are loosely based on the Civ2Civ3 ruleset as it existed "way back" in legacy Freeciv v2.0 days.
 Royale is new as of 2023.

 Here are some generalized notes related to the three rulesets: